By Becky Celestini

-It’s finally happening!
-The 2021 King of the Hammers is here.
-For those of you lucky enough to be joining us at this incredible off-road event, we wanted to pass on some info to make the trek as smooth as possible.
-This is not your average event or typical location — and with Covid-19 things are anything but ordinary — so attending this event requires some advanced planning and prepping.
+We’re just seven days away from the 2022 King of the Hammers Week!
+For those of you attending this epic off-road event, we wanted to share some info to make the trek as smooth as possible.
+This is not your average event or typical location, so advanced planning and prepping is essential.
 These tips below should help.
-You can also check out the KOH site for complete details, including latest schedules, tickets, registration and more.
+You can also check out the KOH website for complete details, including latest schedules, tickets, Covid-19 guidelines, and more.

 Find a Place Stay: